 In particular,

-\end{lemma} \begin{remark} The estimates in Lemma~\ref{lem:IntffNerr} are also true with $\sup_{s \in [0,t]} |Y(s)|^{p}$ replaced with $\sup_{s \in [0,t]} |X(s)|^{p}$.
-In this case, the constant depends on the Lipschitz constant of $f_{N}$ on $D$ (which can be chosen to be independent of $N$) instead of $L_{f}$. \end{remark} The proof of Lemma~\ref{lem:IntffNerr} is standard, we include it for completeness. \begin{proof}[Proof of Lemma~\ref{lem:IntffNerr}] Let $p \geq 1$.
+If $b=\infty$, then the constants are independent of $a$ and $b$. \end{lemma} \begin{remark} The estimates in Lemma~\ref{lem:IntffNerr} are also true with $\sup_{s \in [0,t]} |Y(s)|^{p}$ replaced with $\sup_{s \in [0,t]} |X(s)|^{p}$. \end{remark} The proof of Lemma~\ref{lem:IntffNerr} is standard, we include it for completeness. \begin{proof}[Proof of Lemma~\ref{lem:IntffNerr}] Let $p \geq 1$.
 We split the error and apply Jensen's inequality for integrals to estimate

 where we in the last inequality used that $f$ is Lipschitz continuous on $D$ and Lemma~\ref{lem:fNgNdiff} for the second term.
 This concludes the proof. \end{proof}

 \begin{lemma} Let $p \geq 2$ and let $r \in [0,T]$.
 Suppose Assumption~\ref{ass:Lip} is satisfied and let $X$ and $Y$ be $\mathcal{F}_{t}$-adapted stochastic processes only taking values in $D$.
 Then